 Most high schools have similar graduation requirements, but there are typically minor variations in the credits and courses required.
 The Graduation Requirement Checklist form shows how many credits are required in each subject area.
 The site office certified teacher and student will use this form to keep track of what credits and courses have been completed, and what credits and courses are still needed to meet graduation requirements.

 Dual Enrollment: College Level Courses in High School

-High school students may take college level courses if they feel they can be successful.
-Students who earn passing scores from the college or vocational school will be awarded high school credit for those courses.
+High school students may take college-level courses if they feel they can be successful.
+Students who earn passing scores from a college or vocational school will be awarded high school credit for those courses.